m50d/m50d.github.com/_posts/2015-11-16-my-five-years.md

 (I guess you need to learn `val` and `def`, but that's about it) Save your semicolon finger, and then learn more as and when you need to.

-## Use the frameworks you're used to...

 Play is a fine framework.
 But personally I prefer to stick with Wicket, and Scala makes that easy.
 In my early days of Scala I kept using Spring, and even today I still use Hibernate.

-## ...but do adopt idiomatic things eventually
+## ...but do adopt the idioms eventually

 Writing Scala in one or two files is an easy first step, but getting

 ## Pair-programming and code reviews

 Even on teams where everyone was hired as a Scala developer, there can be a wide range of skill levels, and this goes triple when just adopting Scala.
+I've found pair-programming the best way to learn, and probably the best way to teach.
+And for an experienced dev chomping at the bit to use advanced libraries or features, the most effective case is to be able to look at some code under review, and then

 ## Notes